AndyFooGuoZhen/Leetcode-daily-practice/README.md

 # Backtracking

-TIP : something to do with incrementing at each level, no repeating inputs in results
+TIP : something to do with incrementing at each level, no repeating inputs in results Patterns : Uses dfs recursion, either increment i or not in recursion dfs(), End at i == len(of array)

 ## 1. Subsets
 - Given an array of numbers, generate all possible subsets